Scholarship for doctoral students

 Dates and fees

-A repeated application is generally not possible.
-The selection is made on the basis of the written application documents and a personal interview.
+Deadline 1 June: The selection is made on the basis of the written application documents and, in the case of a positive preliminary assessment, a personal interview.
+A notification of the decision will be made in October.

-We charge a fee of 19 Euros for processing your application.
-Please transfer this sum to the following account by the end of the application process, stating your full name and the keyword »Processing fee for doctoral support« in the bank remittance:
+We ask for your understanding that we charge a fee of 19 Euro for processing your application.
+Please transfer this to the following account by the end of the application period at the latest: